githedgehog/docs/docs/user-guide/harvester.md

 ### Using the VPCs

-Now you can choose created VM Networks when creating a VM in Harvester and have them created as part of the VPC.
+Now you can choose the new VM Networks when creating a VM in Harvester, and have them created as part of the VPC.